yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

-that could generalize these two use cases, and future-proof against any other use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, or rotate my personal AWS IAM keys, or a Google Home or $SMART_DEVICE_OF_THE_DECADE client in order to keep track of my habits in addition to an always-available web client).
+that could generalize these two use cases, and future-proof against any other use cases that would crop up with respect to my personal development workflows, and perhaps some work-related use cases as well (e.g. a client process to remind me to rotate my personal passwords, or a work-related client to rotate my AWS IAM keys in accordance to company policy, or a Google Home or
+$SMART_DEVICE_OF_THE_DECADE habit tracker client in addition to an always-available web-based habit tracker client).

-I found the most powerful commonalities between these use cases as:
+I found some of the most powerful commonalities between these use cases as:

-- **Exposing (properly permissioned) access to relevant underlying data**
+-   **Exposing (properly permissioned) access to the relevant underlying data**

-- **Maintaining some protocol to connect to third-party extensions**
+-   **Maintaining some protocol to connect to third-party extensions / integrations**

-- **Triggering events and notifying third-party processes of said events**
+-   **Triggering events to send to and notify third-party processes**

-An application that can expose these three properties to a developer building a client application, and reduce / remove the burden of having to build out a separate data store, data management services, and server-side processes, may drastically improve time-to-market or time-to-production for arbitrary clients, and provide a central location for data management and prevent and/or preclude data fragmentation and data discovery needs down the line.
+An application that can expose these three properties to a developer building a client application, and reduce / remove the burden of having to build out a separate backend and data store, and run resource-intensive server-side processes, may drastically improve time-to-market or time-to-production for arbitrary clients, and provide a central location for data management and prevent and/or preclude separate data fragmentation and data discovery requirements down the line.

 ### 2. Is there a similar product on the market?
 If so, how will we differentiate from it?

 >   Benchmarking what other products exist is a great exercise to do during a
 >   Research, Design, and Planning phase.
 Use this time to understand how this
 >   product will be different.
 What value is it adding that others are lacking?

 This idea came into my mind during a conversation I had with an engineer at Stripe around their favorite internal tooling.
 I'm not sure how much I should say about their response in official writing, given how I have not been granted explicit permission to share our private conversation publicly, but I will say that their response greatly inspired this idea.
+Suffice it to say I cautiously assess this idea as possible from a first-principles perspective, and useful in a personal and businesslike context.

-With respect to my immediate problem areas and discovery into platform consolidation, here are some products that I've either used, tried out, or looked at.
+With respect to my immediate problem areas and discovery into platform consolidation, here are some products directly or tangentially related to TinyDevCRM that I've either personally used, evaluated, or examined.

 #### Habit Trackers

 **[Productive](http://productiveapp.io/) (USED)**: Productive is a generic iOS habit tracker.
-I've used the product now for about two years or so, and so there are things I love about the product and things I don't like:
+I've used the product now for about two years.

 Pros:

--   **Native mobile support**: Productive is a native iOS application (vs. something like a [progressive web application](https://en.wikipedia.org/wiki/Progressive_web_application)), which means in-app push notifications (no need to install another native application like [Pushover](https://pushover.net/)), touch-first and swipe-first UI/UX, etc.
+-   **Native mobile support**: Productive is a native iOS application (vs. something like a [progressive web application](https://en.wikipedia.org/wiki/Progressive_web_application)), which means no need to install a native application to access native features.
+For example, a PWA may need to install [Pushover](https://pushover.net) to access native iOS notifications.
+A native application like Pushover can also make assumptions about UI/UX workflows, such as optimizing for touch and swipe gesture control, as opposed to text-based or graphical cursors or keyboard shortcuts.

+    This is important to TinyDevCRM because since there's no such thing as a lossless translation (React Native, hybrid clouds, etc.), any connectors or adapters written in support of any clients to enable interop with third-party infrastructure should not be impeded by TinyDevCRM's development.

--   **Offline-first access**: I don't need to have an Internet network connection through cellular or Wi-Fi in order to access or use the application, since the master copy of the data is colocated with the application at all times.
+-   **Offline-first access**: I don't need to have an active Internet network connection in order to access or use the application, since the master copy of the data is colocated with the application at all times.
 The application can go wherever my iPhone goes.
-    This is a *huge* win in comparison to a purely Internet-based client.
+This is a *huge* win in comparison to a purely Internet-based client, since the application can be used without having to turn on cellular data, and can be used in environments where Internet may be spotty or unavailable.
+The client only needs to depend on what's available on the device, and flushes to any server asynchronously for backup or sync purposes.

+    This implies TinyDevCRM should enable platformed clients to safely resolve data synchronization issues with as few issues as possible, and upon seeing synchronization issues, display them to the TinyDevCRM client in order to avoid having to dive into the actual PostgreSQL table.

 -   **Forgiving UI/UX**: Unlike other habit trackers, Productive does not enforce default habits (you can start with however many habits makes you